flatironinstitute/FMM3D/docs/install.rst

 First make sure you have MATLAB installed.

-The library comes with precompiled interfaces and can be directly called from MATLAB.
+The library comes with precompiled interfaces of the easy-to-install version of the library and can be directly called from MATLAB.
 However, we **strongly** recommend compiling the mex interfaces on your machine.

-This can be done using ``make matlab`` which links the .m files to the .c file in the matlab folder.
+This can be done using ``make matlab`` (after copying over the operating system specific make.inc.* file to make.inc) which links the .m files to the .c file in the matlab folder.
-We have included separate make.inc files to enable this compilation on Mac OSX or Linux machines.

 To run tests, you can run ``matlab test_hfmm3d.m`` and ``matlab test_lfmm3d.m`` and it should return with $0$ crashes.